e-butik/Gittern/README.md

 Gittern provides several interfaces for interacting with your Git repos.
 Firstly, there's a low level interface, where you manually create blobs, trees and commits.
 This can however become cumbersome very quickly.
 As such, there's also two different Gaufrette adapters included.

-The first one, ```GitternTreeishReadOnlyAdapter``` is pretty much what it sounds like.
-It's an adapter to which you supply a treeish, and from which you may read the files associated with the treeish.
+The first one, ```GitternCommitishReadOnlyAdapter``` is pretty much what it sounds like.
+It's an adapter to which you supply a commitish, and from which you may read the files associated with that commit.

 The second one, ```GitternIndexAdapter``` allows you to read from and write to the Git index.
 The Git index is the staging area in which you stage new changes for a commit.
 Then, when you're ready, creating a commit from the index is quite simple.
 Just get the tree from the index, and use it to create your commit.